medic/cht-docs/content/en/contribute/code/core/deploy-on-eks.md

    ```shell
    kubectl config use-context arn:aws:eks:eu-west-2:720541322708:cluster/dev-cht-eks
    ```

+   If get an error `no context exists with the name`, change `use-context` to `set-context` in the  command.
+This will create the entry the first time.
+Subsequent calls should use `use-context`.
 3. Create a new `values.yaml` file by [copying this one](https://github.com/medic/medic-infrastructure/blob/master/terraform/aws/dev/cht-projects/alpha-dev-cht-deploy-values.yaml).
 Be sure to update these values after you create it:
    * `alpha-dev` values to `USERNAME-dev`
    * Update `certificate` to the latest value from SRE - currently it's `arn:aws:iam::720541322708:server-certificate/2024-wildcard-dev-medicmobile-org-chain`